 - Registrants will have access to the recordings for six months following the session.*

 If you are interested in bringing customized online learning to your community, please visit our Educational Partnerships page or contact Felicity Hogan, Director of NYFA Learning, at email@example.com.

 The first series of online workshops will expand on NYFA’s popular textbook The Profitable Artist, and will cover related topics including strategic planning, finance, law, marketing, and fundraising.
-The series will continue its focus on legal topics on January 15 and February 19, 2019.
+The series will continue its focus on legal topics on February 19, 2019.

 For more information, please email firstname.lastname@example.org.